 Mirror therapy is a promising modality for stroke survivors who struggle with severely limited mobility in their affected hand, or even hand paralysis.
 It works by placing a tabletop mirror over the affected hand and practicing hand therapy exercises with the non-affected hand.
 The reflection “tricks” the brain into thinking that you’re moving both hands, which helps rewire the brain.

 The most promising element of mirror therapy is that it has helped individuals with no hand movement start to regain movement.
 It works best to begin this rehabilitation modality with your therapist, who can show you how it works and provide exercises to do.
 Then, you can get your own tabletop mirror to continue practicing at home.

 Constraint-Induced Movement Therapy

-Constraint-Induced Movement Therapy (CIMT) is a stroke rehabilitation technique that is arguably aggressive in its approach.
+Constraint-Induced Movement Therapy (CIMT) is a stroke rehabilitation technique that is aggressive in its approach, but it is arguably the most effective intervention for recovery of the upper limb after a stroke.
 It involves restricting your unaffected side while forcing the use of your affected side.